 Kindergarten students attend Moose Hill School (includes LEEP, the Londonderry Early Education Program), elementary students attend North Elementary School, Matthew Thornton Elementary School or South Elementary School, middle school students attend Londonderry Middle School, and high school students attend Londonderry High School.

-Properties for sale in Londonderry primarily include single-family homes, multi-family homes and condos.
+Real estate for sale in Londonderry, NH primarily includes single-family homes, multi-family homes, condos and land.
 Check out these homes for sale in Londonderry, New Hampshire: